neznajko/hack/README.md

 It is possible to set up _BgrClr_ directly by typing `BgrClr="r;g;b"`, where _r_, _g_, and _b_ range from _0_ to _255_, but that won't update the Colour Tab.
 Similarly coz of the undo functionality one has to use the shortcut `d` rather then `Draw`.
-Zo now we are going to dance, I'll make a move and you'll repeat after me are you ready?
+Zo now we are going to dance, I'll make a move and you'll repeat after me.
+Before we start make sure your terminal is not in full screen and its minimum size is _89 x 28_.
+Are you ready?
 Let's go!
 1. Start _hack.sh_, now type
 2. `sb 0 100 60` - This will set bgr with hue, saturation and value
 3. `sf 260 90 30` - Sef fgr